MicrosoftDocs/win32/desktop-src/Dlls/about-dynamic-link-libraries.md

 ---
-Description: 'Dynamic linking allows a module to include only the information needed to locate an exported DLL function at load time or run time.' ms.assetid: 'df2a8e4c-7ad0-46ea-9643-1528a9ea1503'
+Description: Dynamic linking allows a module to include only the information needed to locate an exported DLL function at load time or run time. ms.assetid: df2a8e4c-7ad0-46ea-9643-1528a9ea1503
-title: 'About Dynamic-Link Libraries'
+title: About Dynamic-Link Libraries ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Dynamic-Link Libraries